ibrahim8955/academy-web-app-dev/instructions/docs/resources/GET_STARTED.md

 Make sure to run `yarn lint` and resolve any errors before commiting.
 Then run `yarn format` to make sure there are no style validations.
 This will keep the code readable.
 :::

-### Create a Pull Request (PR) against your repo
+### Create a Pull Request (PR) against the original repo

 Once you push the changes to your repository, the **Compare & pull request** green button will appear on GitHub.
 Click and follow the instructions.
-Add a name for your PR (e.g. `Day2`) and leave a comment.
+Add a name for your PR (e.g. `Tom 2024 Academy`) and leave a comment.

-Open a pull request by clicking the `Create pull request` green button (but don't do the next step of merging)
+Open a pull request by clicking the `Create pull request` green button.

 ### Receive review from instructors

 You can request a review from the instructors by clicking on reviewers and adding us as reviewers.
 We will, however, provide most of our feedback during the day in person 😊.

-### Merge your Pull Request (PR)

-You can merge your PR into your `main` branch once instructors have given the go ahead ✨.